Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

 It was held in Sweden at the DreamHack Winter 2013, and it set a precedent as the ever first Valve-sponsored CS:GO tournament.

-You can see the best sites for eSports betting in your region or choose to bet with this month's top five ranked sites.
+You can see the best sites for esports betting in your region or choose to bet with this month's top five ranked sites.

 -